Therefore we will not fear, though the earth give way and the mountains fall into the heart of the sea--Psalm 46:2 (NIV)

 2. Kindness matters, so many people, even people I don’t know have supported me sacrificially through prayer, donations and in other ways—the local pro-life group that has been delivering food weekly to my family, the Facebook friends who have encouraged me and organized prayer events, the friends that have traveled long distances to see me, the Dallas non-profit that ensured my family had a Christmas meal, the friends and corporation who made sure I had Christmas gifts for my nieces and nephews and the corporate Chaplin who sat with my family through my seven hour surgery, the generous AUL board member who gave my sister and her family flight miles so they could be with me.
 The childhood friend who set up my medical bills fundraiser, the friend who organized my money bomb, and so many others.
 I feel the great love and it means the world to me.
 I would not be doing as well without it.

 3. For some reason God has called me to be the one to walk through this.
 This is a comfort to me because I know just how weak I have been in the process.
 But, our God delights in weakness.

-Admittedly, everything is still very raw for me, and in time I will write more about my experiences, until then, I will continue to post small things on Facebook.
-But, I wanted to put something out now to say mostly that I have been so blessed by the love, prayers and encouragement I have received from hundreds of people.
+Admittedly, everything is still very raw for me, and in time I will write more about my experiences, until then, I will continue to post on Facebook.
+But, I wanted to put something out now to say mostly that I have been so blessed by the love, prayers and encouragement I have received from thousands of people.
 I am truly blessed, and more important for me, my family also feels very blessed.
 Thank you all.
-Please keep praying for my healing daily, for God's Provision and for shin to be in in the details of every aspect of this process.
+Please keep praying for my healing daily, for God's Provision and for Him to be in in the details of every aspect of this process.
 I believe God will get me through this (I have seen so much of his hand already), and someday so many of you will be able to share in this miracle with me as a testimony to His majesty and grace and glory.
 I look forward at continuing this journey with you, and am so blessed to have you all in my life.
 Thank you!!